aleyajordyn/linux-hardening-project/README.md

 ## Project Overview
 This project demonstrates hands-on Linux system hardening techniques performed on **Parrot OS**, a Debian-based security-focused sed Linux distribution.
-The goal was to reduce the system's attack surface by applying industry standard security best practices commonly ces commonly used in enterprise and SOC environments.
+The goal was to reduce the system's attack surface by applying industry-standard security best practices commonly used in enterprise and SOC environments.

 This project highlights practical skills in Linux administration, system security, and documentation.